 What is ‘CVBS in 1’ the yellow RCA for?

-Your new replacement car stereo is an android headunit that comes with a large number of connectors.
-These extra cables are usually marked with some cryptic text and no written description of what they should be connected to.
+Your new replacement car stereo is an Android headunit that comes with a large number of connectors.
+These extra cables are usually marked with cryptic text and no written description of what they should be connected to.
 You may not even need to connect them, but unless you know what they are, how would you know?

-Advanced features need more wires
+Advanced features need more wires.

 CBVS – the yellow RCA